jeremycohoe/cisco-ios-xe-postman-collections/CONTRIBUTING.md

-# Contributing to DevNet SD-WAN API Postman Collection
+# Contributing to IOS XE Postman Collection

-The following is a set of guidelines for contributing to DevNet SD-WAN API Postman Collection, which are hosted in the [Cisco DevNet](https://github.com/CiscoDevNet/)on GitHub.
+The following is a set of guidelines for contributing to DevNet IOS XE Postman Collection, which are hosted in the [Cisco DevNet](https://github.com/CiscoDevNet/)on GitHub.
 We want to make contributing to this project as easy and transparent as possible.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Pull Requests